conorpp/conorpp.github.com/_posts/2016-01-08-security-and-usage-of-braintree-a-paypal-backed-payment-gateway-api.md

 # My set up with Braintree

 After starting an LLC, I decided I would try setting up [Braintree](https://www.braintreepayments.com/).
 It's a payment service (like Stripe) owned by Paypal.
-Braintree allows businesses to easily collect money from customers for a variety of payment options (Visa, Mastercard, Discover, etc) and be
+Braintree allows businesses to easily collect money from customers through a variety of payment options (Visa, Mastercard, Discover, etc) and be
 [PCI compliant](https://articles.braintreepayments.com/reference/security/pci-compliance).
 Since Braintree handles this and provides an interface to transfer collected money to a business account, they are considered to be a [payment gateway](https://en.wikipedia.org/wiki/Payment_gateway).